yacoubod/cogs121-project/ideas.md

 5. Looks for trails to walk around on campus.

 6. Visualization of github commits around the world, sorting ability to see where people are working on projects similar to yours

+7. Map of locations to recycle/properyly dispose of hazardous material and electronics like batteries, paint, medications, etc.

+8. Integrating Google Maps and Yelp AP to simutaneously place relevant Yelp bookmarks on your route

+9. Crowdsource fun "secret"/"hidden" places to visit that may be hard to find on Google/Google maps